Encompass Recovery Group logo

 Cons

-• No credit repair company can guarantee score improvements or removal of accurate negative items — verify that this is communicated clearly upfront
+• No credit repair company can listed refund term score improvements or removal of accurate negative items — verify that this is communicated clearly upfront

 • Specific pricing is not published on their website, making it difficult to comparison-shop without a sales call

-• Much of what a credit repair firm does — disputing errors, sending goodwill letters — can be done by consumers themselves at no cost
+• Much of what a credit repair firm does — disputing errors, sending goodwill letters — can be done by consumers themselves with no listed cost

 • Credit recovery timelines are typically 6–12+ months; consumers expecting quick results may be disappointed regardless of the firm they choose